BFrazToInfAndBeyond/Scala-Spark-Health-Record-Analyzer/README.md

 Determines if individual patients have Diabetes, High Blood Pressure, and/or High Cholesterol and aggregates the percent occurrence for each condition within the population.

+NOTE: This App was written TDD style AND has end-to-end tests

 ## Flow of App

 ### Input